krakenjs/shortstop/README.md

 ```<protocol>:<value>|<protocol>:<value>```

-If available the previous protocol's is passed along to the next protocol's handlers.
+If available the previous protocol's value is passed along to the next protocol's handlers.

 ```
 function mycustomhandler(value, previousValue) {